 - Stay motivated to keep writing

 Whether you already have a half-written draft of a book or are just getting started, this MasterClass is geared to those who want to turn their work into a masterpiece.

 So, did Atwood live up to her promises?
 Did she meet my expectations?
 I’ll cover that at the end of the review (skip ahead if you want to find out).
 But first, let’s talk about what’s probably on your mind…

 How much does Margaret Atwood’s MasterClass cost?

-In other words, if it turns out the Margaret Atwood MasterClass isn’t for you, chances are you’ll find other MasterClasses you do enjoy.
+In other words, if it turns out the Margaret Atwood online course on masterclass.com isn’t for you, chances are you’ll find other MasterClasses you do enjoy.

 Plus, you have to remember that each MasterClass is someone’s lifetime of work distilled into well-organized and enjoyable video content.

 What is included in the Margaret Atwood MasterClass?